 Despite many studies on the subject, there is currently no definitive proof that frequency of sexual activity reduces risk of prostate cancer.
 Studies have shown a slight reduction in risk, but not enough to be significant or conclusive.
 Sexual frequency certainly doesn't have the same impact on prostate cancer risk factors as age or genetic history, for example.

-- Q Can vasectomy increase the risk of prostate cancer?
+- Q Can frequent ejaculations affect the risk of prostate cancer?

-- Q Does flax seed cause prostate cancer?
+- Q Does my height affect my risk of prostate cancer?

-- Q What increases my risk for prostate cancer?
+- Q What are the risk factors for prostate cancer?